-It's entirely possible to change lanes in your career.
-You can and should consider changing sectors, industries and even transferring your skills to a completely different profession.
+It's entirely possible to change lanes in your career, and you can and should consider changing sectors, industries and even transferring your skills to a completely different profession.

 But how can you do that smartly?
-And when is the right time to do it?
+And when is the Right Time to do it?
 How do you position yourself for a significant change?
-I’d say you...

 We address both of these strategies in this episode (number 71) of The Job Hunting Podcast.
 I interview Donna Burr, a Partner at Watermark Search International.
 In addition to being an experienced recruiter in the interim executive management practice helping professionals transition careers day in, day out, Donna herself has successfully changed lanes in her career a few times.
-From accountancy to human resources, and now as an executive search professional, Donna has cleverly used opportunities to springboard herself into different roles, sectors, and industries.
+Donna has cleverly used opportunities to springboard herself into different roles, sectors, and industries.

 Listening to this episode, and reading the blog below, is an opportunity to learn from her experience.
 How did she transition from one profession to another?
 What tips can you get from her to help you do the same?

-In Donna's case, she had a mentor point out to her what her traits or superpowers were, which helped her transfer her skills and develop a new expertise.
+In Donna's case, she had a mentor point out what her traits or superpowers were, which helped her transfer her skills and develop new expertise.
 But you don't need a mentor to do that.
 Here are her tips for other ways to find out what your superpowers are:

 Once you get the answers to these two questions, look for patterns.
 Your superpowers will be in the answers.
 Then, you need to develop a narrative and understanding of what they mean in terms of skills you can transfer to a different workplace.

 Professional women often feel torn between making decisions about motherhood and career advancement.
-There are many self-doubts and the feeling or expectation that mothers need to step back when their kids are young.
+Many self-doubts and feelings or expectations that mothers need to step back when their kids are young.
 There's also a cultural belief and workplace assumption that they will not be able to manage motherhood and career progression.

 There are two ways to address ageism when job-hunting: